ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 Functional programming affected my imperative object-oriented code in this many striking fashions:

-1. Avoid side effects, prefer functions that return values, **especially** in OOP, no byrefs[^1]!
++ Avoid side effects, prefer functions that take parameters and return values, **especially** in OOP, no byrefs[^1]!
-2. Minimize stateful objects, use objects as containers and for encapsulation
++ Minimize stateful objects, use objects as containers and for encapsulation
-3. If you need stateful objects, make it explicit and easy to understand
++ If you need stateful objects, make it explicit and easy to understand
-4. Use interfaces a bit like type classes, multiple inheritance *of interfaces* is OK
++ Use interfaces a bit like type classes, multiple inheritance *of interfaces* is OK
-5. Use structural typing if you can (stay away from duck typing)
-6. Hijack method or function overloading to create a bastardized pattern matching mechanism
-7. Avoid context piling by let defining new variables with visible and clear moments of declaration
++ Avoid context piling by let defining new variables with visible and clear moments of declaration
-8. Avoid `object.DoSomething()`
++ Avoid `object.DoSomething()`
-9. Rely on lazy evaluation and generators (`yield` in C# or Python)
++ Rely on lazy evaluation and generators (`yield` in C# or Python)

+I attribute all of these changes to learning and understanding functional programming.
+Point **1** is obvious: when functions take parameters and return values, we fix a context for them, no black magic and altering the outside world will happen.
+Points **2-3** are due to structures and record types present in functional programming.
+Objects are less about them doing things, more about them being used as container and encapsulating similar concepts.
+I believe this was the original intent of objects in Simula.
+Point **4** brings us to interfaces, they can be used to implement a type class system that is *kind* of like type classes, except you inherit and implement instead of relying on structural typing.
+Point **5** is the effect of immutability and the lack of side effects, and point **6** reinforces the first notion of having objects be simple containers for information.
+Lastly, **7** is about lazy evaluation and generators, these are very fun concepts that can be used to make code that would otherwise be inefficient to use the trick of laziness to become very efficient.

 ## Effects on quality